 9/20.
 Shenron – Dragon Ball Franchise

-In the franchise of Dragon Ball, people die and come back the next day.
+In the Dragon Ball franchise, people die and come back the next day.
 Part of the reason is the Eternal Dragons.
 The first of whom we meet is Shenron.
 When all seven dragon balls are put together, Shenron is summoned.
 Shenron is a wish-granter, regardless of the wish itself or his summoner.
 He even tries to advise the summoner to get the most out of the wishes.
-Shenron, however, is not all-powerful in Dragon Ball.
-There are limitations to his wish-granting.
+Shenron, however, is not all-powerful in Dragon Ball Z. There are limitations to his wish-granting.
 He cannot get rid of someone more powerful than himself or their creator (Kami).
 Nevertheless, this dragon is one of the more friendly dragons in fiction.
 He is not typically possessive or spews fire everywhere.

 8/20.
 Ginko-Who-Soars – Doctor Dolittle